 PNP Role: PNP will:

-Lease its capacity and mineral rights in the Kathleen Ann Field to GLO.
+Lease the mineral rights and the gas storage rights in the Kathleen Ann oil field to GLO.

+Cause the owner of the surface rights in the Kathleen Ann oil field to lease all surface rights as necessary for gas storage to GLO.

 Supply the capital and equipment required to carry out the EOR process according to the design requirements agreed between the Parties

 Supply the capital and equipment required to operate the Field as a gas storage facility according to the design requirements agreed between the Parties.